Adhesive bandage: Materials

 The backing and bag are often made of coated paper, but may be made of plastic.

 The adhesive sheet is usually a woven fabric, plastic (PVC, polyethylene or polyurethane), or latex strip.
 It may or may not be waterproof; if it is airtight, the bandage is an occlusive dressing.
 The adhesive is commonly an acrylate, including methacrylates and epoxy diacrylates (which are also known as vinyl resins).

-The absorbent pad is often made of cotton, and there is sometimes a thin, porous-polymer coating over the pad, to keep it from sticking to the wound.
-The pad may also be medicated with an antiseptic solution.
-In some bandages, the pad is made of a water-absorbing hydrogel.
-This is especially common in dressings used on blisters, as the gel acts as a cushion.

 Some people have allergies to some of these materials, particularly latex and some adhesives.

 Colors

-Due to being widely available only in a standard color, some people with skin tones darker than the standard bandage color have expressed frustration at having to use bandages that looked less conspicuous on the skin of fairer-skinned people.
+Due to being widely available only in a standard color, some people with skin tones darker than the standard bandage color have expressed frustration at having to use bandages that looked less conspicuous on the skin of lighter-skinned people.
 This has led to greater support for pharmaceutical companies that manufacture these bandages in a variety of skin tones.

 Some bandages, especially those designed for children, may come in a wide variety of colors or may feature cartoon characters.

 Special bandages are used by food preparation workers.
 These are waterproof, have strong adhesive so they are less likely to fall off, and are usually blue so that they are more clearly visible in food.
 Some include a metal strip detectable by machines used in food manufacturing to ensure that food is free from foreign objects.

 Variants

 Transdermal patches are adhesive bandages with the function to distribute medication through the skin, rather than protecting a wound.

 Butterfly closures, also known as butterfly stitches, are generally thin adhesive strips which can be used to close small wounds.
-They are applied across the laceration in a manner which pulls the skin on either side of the wound together.
+They are applied perpendicular to the laceration in a manner which pulls the skin on either side of the wound together.
 They are not true sutures, but can often be used in addition to, or in place of actual sutures for small wounds.
 Butterfly stitches can be advantageous in that they do not need a medical professional to be placed or removed, and are thus a common item in first aid kits.